Indecomposability of derived categories for arbitrary schemes: Introduction

 We finish the paper with some examples of schemes whose categories of perfect complexes are indecomposable.
-Some of the most important are proper and connected schemes such that the base locus of the dualizing complex is finite (Corollary \ref{p:dim0}), for instance, Calabi-Yau schemes whose singularities are of Cohen-Macaulay type (see Corollary \ref{c:empty}) and blow-ups of Gorenstein schemes (see Corollary \ref{c:crepante}).
+Some of the most important are proper and connected schemes such that the base locus of the dualizing complex is finite (or empty) (Corollary \ref{c:dim0}), and crepant resolutions of Gorenstein schemes (Corollary \ref{c:crepante}).

 In general, the indecomposability of $\Perf(X)$ implies the weakly indecomposabilty of $\cdbc{X}$.
-Furthermore, while this paper was in preparation, Kuznetsov and Sheider studied more deeply the relations between admissible subcategories and semiorthogonal decompositions of $\cdbc{X}$ to those of $\Perf(X)$.
+Furthermore, while this paper was in preparation, Kuznetsov and Shinder studied more deeply the relations between admissible subcategories and semiorthogonal decompositions of $\cdbc{X}$ to those of $\Perf(X)$.
 In the recent paper \cite{KuzShi22}, they prove that if $ X$ is a projective scheme over a perfect field, then $\cdbc{X}$ is indecomposable if and only if $\Perf{X}$ is indecomposable.

 Combining their result with our Theorem 3.2, one obtains new examples of minimal schemes in the MMP.